ustk/Align-IT_Documentation/WebsiteDoc.md

 ## Demo Mode

 The Demo Mode will give you a full access to BlueMouth functionnalities for 20 minutes, except that you will not be able to save your own presets.
-After a delay of 20 minutes, you will need to relaunch the plugin or register with Studio427 Audio to get your license.
+After a delay of 20 minutes, you will need to relaunch the plugin or register with Studio427 Audio to get your license

----
-keywords: DAW Integration
-summary:  DAW Integration
-index:    3
-author:   Studio427 Audio
-modified: 15.03.2020
 ---

 The main interest, I'd rather say the most funny part in using BlueMouth, is when you control the plugin from a MIDI keyboard and/or controller.